Mega Million

 • The first three lotteries to join Mega Millions were Washington (in September 2002), Texas (in 2003) and California (in 2005.

-• For the November 15, 2005 drawing, a group called “The Lucky 7” held the only jackpot-winning ticket, purchased in Anaheim, California, winning $315 million.
+• For the November 15, 2005 drawing, a group called “The Lucky 7” held the only jackpot-winning ticket, purchased in Anaheim, California.
+They won $315 million.
 They chose the cash option, splitting $175 million before federal withholdings.
 This remains the largest prize won by a single Mega Millions ticket.

 How to play Megamillions

 To play Mega Millions, players must choose five numbers from a possible 75, then one Mega number from a choice of 1 – 15.
-Some states have the option to also choose a further number, named the Megaplier, for an additional cost which will see all non-jackpot wins multiplied between 2 to 5 depending on the number it is drawn.
-There are nine prize tiers in total, ranging from the jackpot, won by matching all five main numbers and the Mega, to the lowest prize, gained by just matching the Mega.
+Some states can also choose a further number, named the Megaplier, for an additional cost, which will see all non-jackpot wins multiplied between 2 and 5, depending on the number drawn.
+There are nine prize tiers, ranging from the jackpot, won by matching all five main numbers and the Mega, to the lowest prize, gained by just matching the Mega.

 Megamillion Draw

-Two draw machines are used for the Mega Millions lottery – the first hold the 75 main balls (white) and the second holds the 15 Mega Balls (Gold).
-The first draw machine will produce the five main white balls and the second machine produces the one gold Mega Ball.
+Two draw machines are used for the Mega Millions lottery—the first holds the 75 main balls (white), and the second holds the 15 Mega Balls (Gold).
+The first draw machine produces five main white balls, and the second produces one gold Mega Ball.

-Mega Millions draws take place twice a week, on Tuesday and Friday evening at 23.00 EST. Each of the draws take place at the studios in Atlanta, Georgia and are aired on various television channels across America.
+Mega Millions draws take place twice a week, on Tuesday and Friday evenings at 23:00 EST. Each draw is held at the studios in Atlanta, Georgia, and is aired on various television channels across America.

 Megaplier

-Mega Millions players, in 43 of its 44 US jurisdictions, have the option to activate a multiplier, called Megaplier; it is functionally similar to Powerball’s original Power Play.
-By doubling the wager in a game (to $2), players have an opportunity to multiply any non-jackpot prize by 2, 3, or 4.
+In 43 of its 44 US jurisdictions, Mega Millions players can activate a multiplier called Megaplier; it is functionally similar to Powerball’s original Power Play.
+By doubling the wager in a game (to $2), players can multiply any non-jackpot prize by 2, 3, or 4.

-The Megaplier is drawn by the Texas Lottery by a random number generator .
-Prior to Powerball’s price increase and subsequent change to a fixed prize table for Power Play, Megaplier had differed from Power Play in two ways:there is no 5x Megaplier, and the odds for each Megaplier possibility are not uniform.
+The Megaplier is drawn by the Texas Lottery by a random number generator.
+Before Powerball’s price increase and subsequent change to a fixed prize table for Power Play, Megaplier had differed from Power Play in two ways: there is no 5x Megaplier, and the odds for each Megaplier possibility are not uniform.

 Despite not having a 5x possibility, the extra weighting for a higher Megaplier results in the average expected Megaplier to be 3.476x.